wpilibsuite/frc-docs/source/docs/software/wpilib-tools/pathweaver/integrating-robot-program.rst

 The ``fromPathweaverJson`` (Java) / ``FromPathweaverJson`` (C++) static methods in ``TrajectoryUtil`` can be used to create a trajectory from a JSON file stored on the roboRIO file system.

+.. note:: PathWeaver places JSON files in ``src/main/deploy/paths`` which will automatically be placed on the roboRIO file system in ``/home/lvuser/deploy/paths`` and can be accessed using getDeployDirectory as shown below.

 .. tabs::

    .. code-tab:: java